senthil338/Software-Engineer-Interview/README.md

 <p name="dbms"></b>

 ### DBMS
 A database management system (DBMS) is system software for creating and managing databases.
 The DBMS provides users and programmers with a systematic way to create, retrieve, update and manage data.
+There are many types of database but for an interview presfective consider SQL and NOSQL database.

+#### Different between SQL and NOSQL